Alimul-Mahfuz/CProgramming/README.md

-# C/C++ Programming for data Structure and algorithm
+# C/C++ Programming for Data Structure and Algorithm.